gpfl/clipfashion-image-captioning/README.md

     --is_rn
 ```
 #### Checkpoints
-During training, for each epoch we save a pytorch model checkpoint inside `checkpoints/` folder.
+During training, for each epoch we save a pytorch model checkpoint inside the `checkpoints/` folder.

 #### MLflow
 We used MLflow to control our experiments and compare results.
 Experiments are saved locally inside the `mlruns/` folder, and can be accessed running the MLflow UI local server (`mlflow ui`) in the repo's root folder.

 ### Prediction
 To generate predictions, set the `--model_path` argument to reflect the desired trained model saved on `checkpoints/` folder.
-A jupyter notebook is available in `notebooks/` folder to compare generated predictions against the textual description from DeepFashion-MM dataset.
+A jupyter notebook is available on `notebooks/` folder to compare generated predictions against the textual description from DeepFashion-MM dataset.

 #### ViT
 ```bash